Questions: [email protected]

 1 - File Format, Font and Spacing—Articles must be submitted as MS Word, TXT or RTF Documents.
 All text must be double spaced with 1”margins.
 Font must be 12 point, Times New Roman.
 Follow the guidelines put forth by the American Psychological Association (APA 7.0).
 All submissions not adhering to this will be returned without review.

 3 - Peer Review—All submissions to RDS are peer-reviewed.
 Only Research Articles and Essays will be anonymously peer-reviewed.
 These works should be scholarly in nature.
-All identifying information, including name of author(s), affiliation and contact information, should be deleted from the article.
-However, please be sure that the title of the article appears in both the document name and in the document itself.
+All identifying information, including name of author(s), affiliation, and contact information, should be deleted from the article file.
+This information (name of the article, authors' names, and authors' affiliations) should be submitted separately as a title page file.
+Please be sure that the title of the article appears in both the documents.

 4 - Footnotes and Endnotes—Do not use footnotes at the bottom of the page or any embedded notes.
 All notes (if used) must be endnotes.
 References, endnotes, and acknowledgments will appear at the end of the article text.